Tuya4/alx_be_shell/shell_permissions/README.md

 ## 6-multiple permissions
 This script grants execute access to owner and group whiles giving read only access to others for hello file

+## 9-John_Doe
+This script was created using shell permission modes for file hello